-- 13. On 28 August 2013 the city council received an approach in writing from the Campaign for Real Ale (CAMRA), requesting the council to make a proposal to central government under the Sustainable Communities Act 2007 for greater planning restrictions on the change of use or demolition of local pubs.
-Under CAMRA's proposal, planning regulations would be amended so that planning permission would be needed before community pubs were allowed to be converted to betting shops, supermarkets, pay day loan stores or other uses, or were allowed to be demolished. - 14.
+- 14. On 28 August 2013 the city council received an approach in writing from the Campaign for Real Ale (CAMRA), requesting the council to make a proposal to central government under the Sustainable Communities Act 2007 for greater planning restrictions on the change of use or demolition of local pubs.
 The Sustainable Communities Act gives councils the power to make proposals to the Secretary of State, as to how government can 'assist councils in promoting the sustainability of local communities'.
 Schedule 2 of the Act lists a wide range of matters that can potentially contribute to local sustainability and may be the subject of such proposals, among which are "the provision of local services", "the increase in social inclusion", "measures designed to increase community health ands well being" and "planning policies which would assist with the purposes of this Act".
 Local services are defined as including public houses. - 15.
 Sustainable Communities Act regulations which came into force in July 2012 require councils to consult representatives of interested local persons on proposals and try to reach agreement with them before submitting proposals for consideration by government.
 The Secretary of State must then consider proposals and decide whether to implement them in full or in part, and to issue decisions on proposals with reasons, and to explain the action that would be taken to implement the proposal. - 16.
 The current approach by CAMRA is part of a campaign to raise awareness among councils of the powers available under the Sustainable Communities Act to propose reforms to planning rules affecting pubs.
-There are a number of other CAMRA campaigns running in parallel, including lobbying for a reduction in beer duty, pressing for reforms to the legislation on restrictive covenants on pubs, highlighting those local authorities which have progressive planning policies on pub protection and urging local communities to register their local pub as an Asset of Community

-Value, enabling the local community to challenge the disposal of pubs and bid to acquire and run them in certain circumstances.
+There are a number of other CAMRA campaigns running in parallel, including lobbying for a reduction in beer duty, pressing for reforms to the legislation on restrictive covenants on pubs, highlighting those local authorities which have progressive planning policies on pub protection and urging local communities to register their local pub as an Asset of Community Value, enabling the local community to challenge the disposal of pubs and bid to acquire and run them in certain circumstances. - 17.
+The council has decided to support CAMRA's initiative, resolving at their meeting of 24 September 2013 to ask Cabinet to: - a) submit a proposal to the government under the Sustainable Communities Act that the Secretary of State help protect community pubs in England by ensuring that planning permission and community consultation are required before community pubs are allowed to be converted to betting shops, supermarkets, pay-day loan stores or other uses, or are allowed to be demolished; and - b) work together with Local Works and the Campaign for Real Ale to gain support for the proposal from other councils in the region and across the country. - c) include in its response to the government's consultation on greater flexibilities in planning regulations a request for controls to prevent pub buildings being transferred to shops and banks and then to residential use with no requirement for planning permission (this is covered in the response to Question 1 in Appendix 1 and in paragraph 9 above).